boschresearch/OASIS/README.md

 ## Purpose of the project

-This software is a research prototype, solely developed for and published as part of the publication [cited above | paper reference].
+This software is a research prototype, solely developed for and published as part of the publication cited above.
 It will neither be maintained nor monitored in any way.

 ## Contact